 Beyond the door to the boss, we ran into the demon Hariti, a Pakistani ogress who had been set to guard the rift to the original dimension.
 Yet something strange was up: the demon spoke with the voice of Maki’s mother.
 It was up to the player to decide whether or not to attack her, as though this were some kind of hard decision.
 What’s the worst she could do if we don’t attack her?
 Attack us?
-Naturally we stood down and Maki’s mother reverted to her regular self, the original Mrs. Sonomura (as Mark explained there was no Mrs. Sonomura in this dimension).
+Naturally we stood down and Maki’s mother reverted to her regular self, the original universe’s Mrs. Sonomura (as Mark explained there was no Mrs. Sonomura in this dimension).

 Deva Yuga had plenty of demons waiting for us, including what my notes describe as an “Incubus penis conga line.”
-Around this point, Maki began to recover ground on her party members, taking the #2 slot from Sorrow with the help of her Persona, Azrael, whose Holy-aligned attacks kept her doing group damage through to basically the end of the game.
+Around this point, Maki began to recover ground on her party members, taking the #2 best party member slot from Sorrow with the help of her Persona, Azrael, whose Holy-aligned attacks kept her doing group damage through to basically the end of the game.

 The fight against Kandori was two-staged, the first against the man himself and then, after Nyarlathotep’s intercession, against “God Kandori,” which Nanjo described as somehow being overwhelmed by Nyarlathotep.
 This big battle went slowly, but inexorably in our favour.
 I hate to be so terse, but it’s just the way of the game: despite its over a dozen elements, status effects and the like, it’s still a Wizardry-esque numbers slog, and it became harder and harder to care as the game went on.

 Kandori died, and the party resolved to go after Maki, who we found on a lower floor looking at her real self, with Aki crying in a corner.
 Maki was mortified that she was responsible for all the death and destruction, and claimed she had done it out of jealousy while living in the hospital.
 Aki fled, and Maki located the Chaos Mirror in the back of the room and used it to return to the false town.
-Mark wanted to go after her, while Nanjo wanted to destroy the Deva System before it did any more harm – something that would assuredly kill Maki in the process.
+Mark wanted to go after her, while Nanjo wanted to destroy the Deva System before it did any more harm, even though that would assuredly kill Maki in the process.
 Mark punched Nanjo an then gave an argument about Maki being able to “shake” the Deva System (her life support system) if she just tried hard enough.

-It’s at this point that the game shifted gears in its portrayal of Maki: where it had formerly been implying that she was sick and disabled, it was now crediting her illness to some kind of moral failing, a narrative that the ill and disabled have been hearing for centuries.
+It’s at this point that the game shifted gears in its portrayal of Maki: where it had formerly been implying that she was sick and disabled, it was now crediting her illness to some kind of moral failing, a narrative that real world sick and disabled people have been hearing for centuries.
 And sure enough, once she confronts her failings she stops being sick.
 This kind of hurtful – even hateful – narrative doesn’t deserve the time of day, but it adds to my dismay at this awful gameplay by pinning it to an awful narrative.
 But we’re not done yet.
 Right now, Persona 1 is simply boring and narratively hateful.
 There’s plenty of time yet for it to be boring and completely hateful, wouldn’t you say?